rfuenzalida/FrancoisoneFont/README.md

 - Revision of glyphs, anchors and components.
 - Extended set to cover African Latin alphabets.

+# Freeman changes from Faancois One:
+- Lowercase characters have a different encounter between stems and curves.
+- Changed some proportions.
+- Revised curves smoothness, weights distribution and characters drawings.
+- Bigger counters for better readability at smaller sizes.

 ## Building the Fonts

 The font is built using fontmake and gftools post processing script.
 Tools are all python based, so it must be previously installed.